tt-ard-t4d/USHA_ML/README.md

 Create a permanent folder on your hard drive which will serve as your base folder for the model, add the following subfolders and scripts to this base folder:

-csv - to store the CSV exports from Ona
+csv - to store the CSV exports / table of images

 images – subfolders for each region can be created under this folder; this is where the model will store downloaded images